project-bluebird/simurgh/README.md

 source install.sh
 ```

-This will create a conda environment call `nats` and install all necessary
+This will create a conda environment called `nats` and install all necessary
 dependencies required.
 Please see User Guide for how to get going.

-## Bluesky installation
+### Bluesky installation

 Original instructions can be found on: